 Access to Town facilities:

 Town Hall offices are closed to public entry.
 Town administrative workers will remain working on site however citizens should communicate via email or phone only.
 Public works employees will remain working in the community however communication should occur only through email and phone.
 Contact email addresses and phone numbers can be found online at townofabitasprings.com.
 All municipal events and meetings have been cancelled through April 13th including Town Council on March 17th.
 There will be regular evaluations and decisions made about how best to proceed.
-We will no longer accept rental agreements on town facilities until after April 13th.
+We will no longer accept rental agreements on town facilities until further notice.

 Utility payments will be accepted via check, money order or electronic payment.
 Checks and money orders should be put in the drop box on the Annex Building next to Town Hall.
 Electronic payments can be made at townofabitasprings.com.
 Citizens can also sign up for Automatic Payments using the form that is located at townofabitasprings.com/utilities.
 The form and cancelled check can be dropped in the drop box or scanned in and emailed to firstname.lastname@example.org.
 Every attempt will be made to maintain services for our citizens who may have trouble meeting their financial responsibility.
 Citizens who need to make payment arrangements should contact the Utility Department.